Piano Lessons Make Kids Smarter!

 particularly since music-making nurtures the intellect and

-traning should be of great interest to scientists and
+result of music traning should be of great interest to

 Dr.

-remarkable studies that have recently begun pouring out of
+studies that have recently begun pouring out of neuroscience

 potential only with exposure to the necessary enriching